-1. Maach (fish), mishti (sweets) and Gelusil (in that order)!
+1. Maach (fish), mishti (sweets), and Gelusil (in that order)!

-2. Rabindra sangeet, football and adda!
+2. Rabindra sangeet, football, and adda!

-There is something about travelling that gives the Bengali “high” beyond ecstasy or any other drugs.
+There is something about traveling that gives the Bengali “high” beyond ecstasy or any other drugs.
 Travelling gives them a surge of adrenaline boost.
-Routine and everyday boredom is put on a back burner; instead, they like to take off with their backpacks!
+Routine and everyday boredom is put on the back burner; instead, they like to take off with their backpacks!
 They are certainly happy wanderers.
 No wonder travel and tourist fairs in Bengal are booming with excited adventurers ready to march furiously into a brave new world.